GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 ## Support
 Please review the [Gluu support portal](https://support.gluu.org).
 There are many existing tickets about troubleshooting installation issues.
 If there is no similar existing public issue, register for an account and open a new ticket.

-If your organization needs guaranteed responses, SLAs, and priority access to the Gluu support and development team, consider purchasing one of our [VIP support contracts](https://gluu.org/pricing).